leoooc/Ecosphere-Forecasting-Competition/README.md

 - **CatBoost Model:** The final model was built using CatBoostClassifier due to its superior performance on tabular data and ease of handling various feature types.
 ---
 ## Hyperparameter Tuning
 Bayesian optimization (using libraries like Optuna) was used to fine-tune the hyperparameters of the CatBoost model.
-This section documents the search process and the best hyperparameters discovered.

 ---
 ## Results and Evaluation